LiuzLab/RESORT/README.md

   - [Folder]/filtered_feature_bc_matrix.h5
 2. General spatial transcriptomics data:
   - counts.csv - gene expression data frame in Pandas.DataFrame format, where each row is a spot and each column is a gene.
 Spots' indices are in the format of `axb` where `a` is `x coordinate` and `b` is `y coordinate`.

+## Run RESORT with the Stereoscope for region-leve deconvolution